KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_iridescence/README.md

 }
 ```

-To ensure energy conservation, the base BRDF is weighted with the inverse of the maximum component value of the iridescence Fresnel color and then added with the specular iridescence BRDF:
+Similar to [`KHR_materials_specular`](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_specular/README.md#implementation), to ensure energy conservation, the base BRDF is weighted with the inverse of the maximum component value of the iridescence Fresnel color and then added with the specular iridescence BRDF:

 ```
 function iridescent_fresnel_mix(iridescence_fresnel, base, specular_brdf) {